section-engineering-education/engineering-education/articles/getting-started-with-docker/index.md

   - url: /engineering-education/getting-started-with-docker/hero.jpg
     alt: container example image
 ---
 [Docker](https://en.wikipedia.org/wiki/Docker_(software)) is a virtualization platform used to deliver software in packages called containers.
 It allows an application to run instances inside of a container.
-Docker is very popular nowadays.
+Docker has become very popular nowadays.
 <!--more-->

 ### Different Versions